RezartHyseni/Simple-Grade-Calculator/README.md

 Simple Grade Average Calculator

-This is a simple Python project that allows a user to enter three grades, calculates the average, and gives an evaluation based on the result (e.g., Excellent, Good, Pass, or Fail).
+This is a simple Python program that calculates the average of three grades entered by the user and gives a performance evaluation (Excellent, Good, Pass, or Fail).
+It includes input validation, basic logic control, and clear function structure — perfect for beginners.

 ---